myspc-development/art-test/docs/dashboard-style-guide.md

 Use the custom `.ap-card` styling as the authoritative pattern for all widgets.
 The WordPress `.dashboard-widget` class is deprecated and should not be used in new development.

+## Accessible Interactions

+- Mark the dashboard grid with `role="grid"` and provide an `aria-label` describing the collection of widgets.
+- Each widget container should use `role="gridcell"`, be focusable, and include an `aria-label` identifying the widget.
+- When a widget has focus, arrow keys move it within the grid; hold `Shift` + arrow keys to resize it.

 > 💬 *Found something outdated?
 [Submit Feedback](feedback.md)*